 - We recommend using Desitin Original Ointment with 40% zinc oxide, or Vaseline Petroleum Jelly.
 Most other leading diaper rash brands are generally as effective.

 - When large amounts of diarrhea are an issue, we may write a prescription for 20% cholestyramine compounded in Aquaphor.
 The cholestyramine binds to the bile acids in the stool to protect the skin.

-- For a yeast infection, we will prescribe Nystatin cream to be applied before the barrier agent with each diaper change.
+- For a yeast infection, clotrimazole cream (over-the-counter) works well, or we can prescribe Nystatin cream to be applied before the barrier agent with each diaper change.

 Please contact the office if any of the following occur: